 3. Increasing use of project management tools

 There are so many things that could go wrong, and you could end yourself having to rearrange your deadlines owing to a few tiny mistakes.
 That is why, in order to efficiently manage your time and tasks, you must utilize the right software.
-Some companies have taken this a step further to remove human error from the project management area also, this had lead to huge leaps in the capability of AI tools for project management, which are now nothing to scoff at.
+Some companies have taken this a step further to remove human error from the project management area also, this has led to huge leaps in the capability of AI tools for project management, which are now nothing to scoff at.
 This can greatly reduce costs and free up resources for other parts of the development process.

 While supporting the full project lifecycle, project management solutions assist project managers in keeping their teams organized, on schedule, and on budget.
-2022 is showing an increase in the use of project management tools.
+2024 is showing an increase in the use of project management tools.

 4. Virtual collaboration and communication